Want to Save the Children? Listen to the Experts, Who Say the Truth MattersPin

 It is with this collective and collaborative history in mind that we say we are alarmed and deeply disturbed by the intentional spread of conspiracy theories and disinformation about sex trafficking aiming to sow fear and division in order to influence the upcoming election.
 Anybody — political committee, public office holder, candidate, or media outlet — who lends any credibility to QAnon conspiracies related to human trafficking actively harms the fight against human trafficking.
 Indeed, any political committee, candidate, public office holder or media that does not expressly condemn QAnon and actively debunk the lies should be held accountable.

-None of that does any good for the people who have really been harmed, and it does nothing to actually assist the groups working to address the real-world issues.
+None of that does any good for the people who have been harmed, and it does nothing to assist the groups working to address the real-world issues.

-If you truly want to help protect children from harm, the best thing you could do is provide a safe, stable, and accepting space for the children around you, and fight to lessen poverty, racism, and injustice that creates vulnerable children.
-That’s what makes children less likely to be abused, or trafficked, not social media hashtags or fake stores about millions of children in tunnels.
+If you truly want to help protect children from harm, the best thing you could do is provide a safe, stable, and accepting space for the children around you, and fight to lessen poverty, racism, and injustice that create vulnerable children.
+That’s what makes children less likely to be abused or trafficked, not social media hashtags or fake stores about millions of children in tunnels.

 But don’t just take my word for it, take a look at what the experts in the field have to say about it.